ASML: Architecting Earth's Most Complex Machines

 In the early 1980s, the small town of Veldhoven quietly reaped the benefits of its neighbor, Eindhoven – a thriving industrial hub thanks to the presence of Dutch electronics giant Philips.
 As Philips drove technological innovation in the region, its influence extended beyond Eindhoven, fostering a ripple effect of industrial activity and technical expertise that reached Veldhoven.
 This proximity allowed Veldhoven to become a fertile ground for high-tech development, setting the stage for its transformation into an unlikely player in the global tech landscape.

-From the start, ASML was a division that many within the parent company saw as more of a burden than an opportunity.
+From the start, ASML was a division that many within the parent company saw as more of a burden than an opportunity, says Tom Walsh in an interview with Business Breakdowns (2023).
 It was, in fact, the problem child of Philips – a project that had spent over a decade trying to break into the photolithography business without much success.
-The joke within Philips was that creating ASML was essentially a delayed layoff for the employees being transferred into it.

 Despite internal skepticism, Philips saw a potential lifeline in partnering with ASM International, another Dutch semiconductor manufacturing equipment company that today holds a leading market position in so-called atomic layer depositioning (ALD) and epitaxy equipment used in advanced chip production.
 In 1984, ASML was created through a joint venture between Philips and ASM, with its headquarters in Veldhoven.
 Initially, the company was largely dismissed as a failure, lacking both commercial viability and even a proper office.
-Its first workspace was a set of wooden barracks on the Philips campus in Eindhoven.
-Morale was low, with many employees skeptical about the venture's chances of success, viewing it more as a project destined to fail from the outset.
+Morale was low, with many employees skeptical about the venture's chances of success, viewing it more as a project destined to fail from the outset (Business Breakdowns, 2023).

 Despite these very unpromising beginnings, ASML had a few critical assets.
 The company inherited two industry-leading technologies developed within Philips, a small group of tenacious engineers, and a unique window of opportunity within the lithography industry, which was on the cusp of a significant technological shift.